- Objective-C 49%

 work out of the box with the correct mingw packages installed.
 On Arch

-Linux, all the dependencies are covered by mingw-w64-gcc
+Linux, all the dependencies are covered by mingw-w64-gcc.
+Note that

 this produces 64-bit Windows binaries, unlike the msvc script, which